 Muscular endurance

-Muscular endurance is often used as the base component of muscular fitness.
-The lighter weights used make it easier to learn the proper form before you move to heavier weights and train to improve muscular strength and power.
+Muscular endurance is often the foundation of muscular fitness.
 To improve muscular endurance, the National Strength and Conditioning Association recommends you lift 67% or less of your one-rep max (1RM) for at least 12 reps per set, with less than 30 seconds of rest between sets.
 Training muscular endurance is one of the few times when limiting rest is helpful because it stresses your muscles’ energy systems by limiting the time for your muscles’ energy stores to replenish, forcing them to adapt to that stress.

 For the muscular endurance events, basic core stability will be half the battle.
 Push-ups, pull-ups, and the ammunition lift actually require similar forms of muscular endurance: You need to maintain an active and rigid core to support your torso through the exercise.
 The difference is the direction you’re supporting your core in relation to gravity—perpendicular to gravity for the push-up, and parallel to gravity for the pull-up and ammunition lift.
 For all 3 exercises, start with a base core-strengthening program, then progress to vertical core training for the pull-up.

-Finally, when training to improve your muscular endurance, it might help to focus on one muscle group at a time, rather than doing supersets (a group of exercises one right after the other) of muscle groups.
+When training to improve your muscular endurance, focus on one muscle group at a time, rather than doing supersets (a group of exercises one right after the other) of muscle groups.
 Supersets, while efficient time-wise, build in too much rest for each specific muscle group to fully train for muscular endurance.

 Muscular strength

 The maneuver under fire (MANUF) part of the CFT will require muscular strength to complete the fireman’s carry, casualty drag, and ammo can carry.
-You’ll need to lift set weights and carry them for short distances.
-Each component of the MANUF will be very short, so it won’t always cross into the muscular endurance component of fitness.
+For these events, you’ll need to lift set weights and carry them for short distances.
 Read HPRC’s article on muscular strength to get more specifics on how to train for this component of muscular fitness.

-Those who don’t regularly weight train can expect to see strength gains with focused training in as little as 2 weeks as muscle activation—your body’s ability to fire more of the muscle fibers that make up a muscle—improves.
-As you continue working out, after about 4–6 weeks, you should start to see muscle mass gains.
+Those who don’t regularly weight train can expect to see strength gains with training in as little as 2 weeks as motor unit recruitment—your body's ability to activate more muscle fibers at once—improves.
+As you continue working out, after about 4–6 weeks, you should start to see muscle mass gains (increases in muscle size).

 Muscular power

-Muscular power is producing force over a short period of time, such as lifting a weight quickly or jumping for maximum height.
-Though there’s no objective assessment of muscular power, it will be helpful to train this component of muscular fitness to improve speed.
+Muscular power is the ability to produce force quickly, such as lifting a weight quickly or jumping for maximum height.
+Though there’s no direct assessment of muscular power in the PFT or CFT, training it will improve your speed.

 Increasing power requires you to have a good base of muscular strength.
 Ideally, as you’re training year-round for the PFT and CFT, you can dedicate 12 weeks to improving muscular strength before you start more focused training of upper- and lower-body power.